uct-cbio/ngs-academy/_posts/2022-04-13-Advanced-Training-Developing- Workflows.md

 date: 2022-04-13
 main_menu: courses
 permalink: /:year/:title
-category: upcoming
+category: past-course
 course_overview :  High-throughput laboratory machines generate large quantities of raw biological data.
 Processing the data to generate useful information involves using several tools and sometimes setting up complex bioinformatics analysis environments across heterogeneous computing devices.
 Bioinformatics workflows and workflow managers allow reproducibility and portability of analysis plans and optimization of available computing resources.
-We would like to develop and run an advanced  bioinformatics workflow workshop  aimed at introducing and deploying Nextflow, a tool that enables scalable and reproducible scientific workflows.
+The Advanced Training in Developing Workflows workshop was aimed at introducing, deploying Nextflow, a too which enables scalable and reproducible scientific workflows.
 start_date: 2022-04-25
 end_date: 2022-04-29
 group: group1
 ---

 <!-- ### SARS-CoV-2 NGS bioinformatics course 2021 -->
 The NGS Academy forms part of the Africa CDC Pathogen Genomics Initiative (PGI).
 This initiative is funded by the Bill & Melinda Gates Foundation.
 Our training initiatives are carried out in partnership with the African Society for Laboratory Medicine (ASLM).